Legionella: Detection

 The detection of Legionella typically requires growing them on buffered charcoal yeast extract agar.
 As Legionella growth requires cysteine and iron, it cannot grow on other common lab media.

 To detect Legionella in water, it is first concentrated, then inoculated into charcoal yeast extract agar containing selective agents that prevent the growth of other organisms.
 Heat or acid treatments are sometimes used to eliminate other microbes in a sample.

-After incubation for up to 10 days, the presence of Legionella can be confirmed if colonies grow agar with cysteine but not on agar without it.
+After incubation for up to ten days, the presence of Legionella can be confirmed if colonies grow on agar with cysteine but not on agar without it.
 Immunological techniques are then commonly used to determine the species and/or serogroups of bacteria present in the sample.